qatrackplus/qatrackplus/docs/admin/guide.rst

 Accessing the admin site
 ------------------------

 To access the admin site, log into QATrack+ and then choose the **Admin** option from the dropdown at the top right hand corner of the page (where your username is displayed).

-A walk through tutorial (with screenshots) on going from a blank QATrack+ install to a fully configured, performable test list is available on the [tutorials page](tutorials/tutorials.md).
+A walk through tutorial (with screenshots) on going from a blank QATrack+ install to a fully configured, performable test list is available on the `Tutorials page <../tutorials/index.rst>`__.
 Reading through this tutorial is a great way to familiarize yourself with QATrack+ configuration.

 Initial Configuration